-This year, our work has continued to look a little different to that of previous years as we have adjusted our work to navigate the specific circumstances in each geography, especially relating to school re-openings after Covid-19.
+This year as well, our work has continued to look a little different to that of previous years as we have adjusted our work to navigate the specific circumstances, needs, priorities and context in each geography.
+As a learning organisation we will continue to learn and evolve our work.